Holographic Interfaces in Symmetric Product Orbifolds: Holographic matching of interfaces with AdS2 branes

 \section{Holographic matching of interfaces with \texorpdfstring{$AdS_2$}{AdS2} branes}

 The goal of this section is to collect evidence supporting the claim that the interfaces we have constructed in section \ref{sec:symmetric_product} indeed provide a holographic description of $AdS_2$ branes in a theory of tensionless type IIB superstrings in $AdS_3 \times S^3 \times \mathbb{T}^4$.
-In order to do so, we first, in section \ref{sec:partition_function_match}, compare our results on open string spectra, most notably formula \eqref{eq:STspectrum} for the partition function of single open string states for $AdS_2$ branes in thermal $AdS_3$, with the counting function \eqref{eq:Z_orbifold_open} for interface changing operators.
-Moreover, since closed strings do not couple to the $AdS_2$ brane in the tensionless limit, the holographic matching between symmetric orbifold correlators and closed string amplitudes trivially reduces to the well established duality in the absence of branes -- some aspects of which we review in section \ref{sec:rev_bulk_N_expansion}.
-Finally, section \ref{sec:boundary_N_expansion} establishes the basis for the holographic duality between amplitudes involving open strings and corresponding correlation functions of the symmetric orbifold that involve certain interface changing operators.
-Concretely, we show that the large $N$ expansion of correlation functions in the presence of our interfaces takes the form of a string theoretic genus expansion.
-We also establish the analogous claim for correlation functions in the presence of the boundary conditions studied in \cite{Gaberdiel:2021kkp} to describe the dual of spherical branes in $AdS_3$.
-However, since this work is mainly about $AdS_2$ branes, we have moved the analysis of the spherical brane case into appendix \ref{app:large_N_spherical}.
+In order to do so, we first, in section \ref{sec:partition_function_match}, compare our results on open string spectra, most notably formula \eqref{eq:STspectrum} for a thermal partition function of open strings ending on an $AdS_2$ brane, with the counting function \eqref{eq:Z_orbifold_open} for interface changing operators.
+To fully establish the correspondence, it is necessary to furthermore match the interface symmetric orbifold correlators with string scattering amplitudes in the presence of the brane.
+In section \ref{sec:rev_bulk_N_expansion}, we review the holographic match in the absence of branes.
+We then, in section \ref{sec:boundary_N_expansion} take first steps towards establishing the holographic duality between amplitudes involving open and closed strings in the presence of the $AdS_2$ brane and corresponding correlation functions of the symmetric orbifold that involve certain interface changing operators.
+Concretely, we show that the large $N$ expansion of correlation functions takes the form of a string theoretic genus expansion, for a certain class of our interface changing operators.